 Procedurally, the bank’s customer should approach the court otherwise the bank may recover all associated costs from the customer.
-In the event that customer approaches the court itself, it is desirable to join the bank either as an applicant or a respondent.
+In the event that a customer approaches the court itself, it is desirable to join the bank either as an applicant or a respondent.

 The Supreme Court in Chief Ujile D. Ngere & another V Chief Job William Okuruket ‘XIV & others (2014) LPELR- 22883 acknowledged that parties to a suit are bound to obey court orders that are clear and unambiguous, notwithstanding the fact that the order may be wrong.
-So long as a party refuses to implement or obey a court order he would not be given a hearing in any subsequent application.
+So long as a party refuses to implement or obey a court order he will not be given a hearing in any subsequent application.

 Qualifying the generalized principle above, the supreme court decided that (consistent with the decisions in Odogwu V Odogwu (1992) 2 NWLR (part 225) and Governor of Lagos State V Ojukwu (1986) 3 NWLR (Part 26)) that any party (bank) that is disobedient to a court order would be heard by the court, amongst others, if the bank “challenges the order on the ground of lack of jurisdiction or that the order ought not to be sustained because there were procedural irregularities in the process of making the order.”

 In respect of PND orders that do not originate from the federal high court, such orders are made without jurisdiction and grossly tainted with procedural irregularities.